-Pursuant to the requirements of the Securities Act of 1933, the Registrant has duly caused this Post-Effective Amendment No. 1 to the Registration Statement on Form N-2 to be signed on its behalf by the undersigned, thereunto duly authorized, in the City of Los Angeles, in the State of California, on the 4 th day of October, 2004.
+Pursuant to the requirements of the Securities Act of 1933, the Registrant has duly caused this Registration Statement on Form N-2 to be signed on its behalf by the undersigned, thereunto duly authorized, in the City of Los Angeles, in the State of California, on the 16 th day of September, 2004.

-By: /s/ MICHAEL J. AROUGHETI Michael J. Arougheti President
+Ву: /s/ MICHAEL J. AROUGHETI Michael J. Arougheti President